-If there is no danger of freezing, only Scania Anti-corrosive should be used.
+If there is no danger of freezing, only Scania Anti-corrosive should be used in the coolant.

-The inhibitor in Scania Anti-corrosive is nitrite-free.
+The inhibitor in Scania Anti-corrosive is free of nitrite.

 The correct proportion of anti-corrosive is 7-12% by volume.

 - Topping up with 1.0% Scania Anti-corrosive by volume should be done after every 2400 hours of operation. - Never top up with only water or only anti-corrosive!
 Fluid losses must always be replaced with premixed coolant: water + 10% by volume of Scania Anti-corrosive.